mastersamir/Wednesday---Internship-Task/README.md

 #

 # 2. Task 4 - Understand the Market Dynamics for Health Insurance Plans & develop a Targeted Marketing Strategy
-* Folder name "Task - 4 Data Analysis" in the repository gives access to this task, additionally pdf file of the code is also provided in the same folder for reference.
+* Folder name "Task 4 - Data Analysis" in the repository gives access to this task file, additionally, a pdf file of the code is also provided in the same folder for reference.
 * Detailed information about the approach to achieve the desired outcome is being explained in the Python file in the folder.
 * Please go through the detailed report generated (5 reports in total) and conclusion presented in the code file to consider a decision-making approach (as demanded) and to get the detailed outcome, and summary of the analysis.
 * Detailed strategy and plan are being shared in the last conclusion section of the file.